Impact-Site-Verification: f2d064d1-4f6f-44dc-957f-73d0cce73f3c

 The most important warranty questions to ask before any massage chair purchase are: How long are rollers and mechanisms covered?
 Is labor included or separate?
 Is service in-home or depot?
 Is this retailer authorized by the manufacturer?

-For help comparing chairs across price tiers and warranty terms, the chair finder quiz routes you to chairs sold through retailers with clear warranty support.
+For help comparing chairs across price tiers and warranty terms, the chair finder routes you to chairs sold through retailers with clear warranty support.
 The buying guide covers warranty evaluation as part of the full decision framework.